Fedami/powerrevshell---rev.ps1/README.md

 ### exclude

-The exlucde functionality will try to exclude powershell.exe from defender, admin permission are needed.
+The exclude functionality will try to exclude powershell.exe from defender, admin permission are needed.

 ```
 exclude